 - Increasing engagement in market-centric activities and collaborating with partners in the private sector.

-To fulfill its mandate, the focus of the Ministry was on strengthening the institutions already in place.
+To fulfil its mandate, the focus of the Ministry was on strengthening the institutions already in place.
 These institutions would play a key role in promoting a sustainable and mutually beneficial engagement between the Indians living overseas and the ones living in the home countries.
 Now that the MOIA has merged with the Ministry of External Affairs (MEA), it follows the same principles as above in framing a robust diaspora network.

 Indian Diaspora Framework – UPSC Notes:- Download PDF Here